Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 Creating promotional packages for this behavior is a smart marketing move.

-For designers, it’ll mean offering unique amenities to make the longer stays worth the time, like the aforementioned modern business centers.
+For hoteliers, it’ll mean offering unique extras to make the longer stays worth the time, like neighborhood tours, local wine tastings and social meet and greets for the singles.

 This is also a great opportunity for concierges and guest services to forge stronger relationships with outside tour providers and the like to help these travelers make the most of their trips.